 When we include the additional 35% of buyers who are looking at new brands on a weekly basis, that gives us more than 50% of buyers who are actively reviewing products from brands they have never interacted with before during their regular work week.

 In contrast, only little more than 11% of buyers today are looking at new brands and products from sellers on a quarterly basis.
-Which means the value of trade shows have drastically shifted for many of our buyers anywhere from small to large retailers.
+This means the value of trade shows have drastically shifted for many of our buyers anywhere from small to large retailers.

 Tech Savvy and Open to New Opportunities